 In the 21st century, DeVos has become almost as well known for his role as a philanthropist as he is for his business career.
 Dick and Betsy DeVos head up a foundation that has focused its efforts on the development of educational and medical programs for the people of Michigan and beyond.
 DeVos has also looked to provide funding for major arts foundations around the country, alongside establishing charter schools across Michigan to ensure the children of the state have the best possible educational opportunities.

 Coppercraft has been a growing business that was in need of extra investment to ensure it continues to grow at a fast pace in the coming years.
 The injection of funding from the DeVos family and Windquest has included an application to transfer the liquor production license from Walter Catton III to Windquest.
-This is the first step in Windquest taking overall control of the company, which will continue with the development of a craft beer division and improvements to the tasting room in the 9,000 square foot distillery.

 Read more about Dick’s charitable work by visiting his Facebook or taking a look at his foundation’s website: http://www.dbdvfoundation.org